Ptujec/LaunchBar/Audio-Devices/README.md

 ## Miscellaneous

 Padraic Renaghan has [a similar LaunchBar action](https://renaghan.com/launchbar/switch-audio/).
 Shout out also to George Karagkiaouris for his [macos-audio-devices](https://github.com/karaggeorge/macos-audio-devices) repo; this was very helpful.
 If you are using Alfred, have a look at [alfred-audio-switcher](https://github.com/TobiasMende/alfred-audio-switcher) by Tobias Mende.

-If you want to help implement AirPlay support, feel free to do so. ;)

 ## Download
 [Click here](https://github.com/Ptujec/LaunchBar/archive/refs/heads/master.zip) to download this LaunchBar action along with all the others.
 Or [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repository.